dsfhdshdjtsb/enchantments/README.md

   - mutually exclusive with Zap, Hunter

 ### Crossbow

-\*Blind(I, II) - apply blindness to the target
-  - NOT FINISHED YET
+Frost(I, II) - slow and damage enemies
-  - lasts for (level) seconds
+  - slow and damage for (level) hp
   - Rare
-  - Mutually exclusive with Stun

-\*Stun (I, II) - momentarily stun the target
-  - NOT FINISHED YET
-  - apply slowness 255(prevents all movement) to the target for (level / 2) seconds
-  - Very rare
-  - Mutually exclusive with blind
+  - Mutually exclusive with Tranquilizer

 Tranquilizer(I, II) - after a delay, the target goes to sleep
   - Target will gain the sleepy status effect for 10 seconds
   - Target will sleep during the last (level) seconds of sleepy
   - Sleeping targets cannot be damaged directly(swords, arrows)
-  - Very rare
+  - Rare
-  - mutually exclusive with blind, stun
+  - mutually exclusive with Frost

 ### Armor(all)
 Sorcery(I, II, III, IV) - randomly gain status effects upon taking damage